JeyRunner/tuda-typst-templates/templates/tudaexercise/template/title-sub.typ

 ///   dict-addon: (magic: "Magic")
 /// )
 /// ```
-/// Additionally other names for fields can be overwritten by putting a new definition in
+/// Additionally the names for fields can be overwritten by putting a new definition in
 /// `dict-addon`
 ///
 /// If you pass something other than a string to left or right the item will simply be